Szenteczki/Audience-Effects-on-Emotional-Face-and-Hand-Movements-in-a-Human-Sample/README.md

 ### 2 - Install OpenFace and Py-Feat

 Installing and running OpenFace and Py-Feat will require some basic knowledge of command-line (*e.g.* Terminal) tools.
 Both OpenFace and Py-Feat offer one-line installation scripts, but if these fail to run you may need to do some extra work installing dependencies and manually compiling C++ code.
 We found it easier to install and run OpenFace on [Ubuntu 16.04](https://ubuntu.com/tutorials/install-ubuntu-desktop-1604#1-overview), following the instructions [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Unix-Installation).
 However, MacOS installation instructions are available [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Mac-installation) if needed.
+Whether you proceed via the quick installation or manual compiling, we will use the binaries (i.e. the compiled executable files) produced by the installation process in the next steps.

 Py-Feat installation instructions can be found [here](https://py-feat.org/pages/intro.html#installation).
 As long as you have `pip` installed (see instructions [here](https://pip.pypa.io/en/stable/installation/) if needed), it should install with a single Terminal command in Linux and MacOS: `pip install py-feat`